Loss of an Eye and Ocular Prosthetics

 Eye removal surgery may be advisable for people with cancer of the eye such as choroidal melanoma.
 Other reasons for this procedure include unmanageable pain in a blind eye, end-stage glaucoma, uncontrollable infection, and severe trauma to the eye.
 Removal may also take place for cosmetic reasons if a blind eye has become very disfigured.

-Dr. Fante conducts a thorough consultation and examination to determine if you are a candidate for an enucleation or an evisceration procedure.
+Dr. Fante conduct a thorough consultation and examination to determine if you are a candidate for an enucleation or an evisceration procedure.
 Each type of eye removal is performed to allow reconstruction of the socket utilizing an ocular implant.

 During an enucleation surgery, the entire eyeball is removed.
 Evisceration is more complex, removing the structures within the eyeball including the lens, cornea, iris, retina, and vitreous.
 What remains is the white of the eye.
 After evisceration, the implant is placed within this shell.
 A prosthesis is inserted over the implant once the eye socket has healed.